2 Stocks That Could Raise Dividends In August

 With stout operating margins near 30% and light capital spending requirements, the company is converting almost 90% of its net income into free cash flow.

 Keep in mind, management likes to return half of its profits to stockholders.
 So quarterly dividends have been climbing just as fast, rising for 58 straight years.

 Hikes are usually approved and announced in early August.
 The latest was a 7.4% uptick which lifted the quarterly payout to $1.31 per share.
 A similar increase next month would push the annual distribution to $5.63 per share.

 Action To Take

-Remember, just because I highlight stocks that are likely to increase dividends doesn’t necessarily make them “buys.”
+But remember, just because I highlight stocks that are likely to increase dividends doesn’t necessarily make them “buys.”
 These are merely ideas to get you started in the hunt for high yields.